The Peculiar Climate of Ballarat

 ASIA

-Across the vast Asian continent, it is in parts of western Asia where the climate most resembles ours, especially in Turkey.
-We have a lot in common with Istanbul and Bursa, cities at the crossroads of Europe and Asia.
+The world's biggest continent, Asia, surprisingly has nowhere quite as similar to us as the places already mentioned.
+The closest it gets is in parts of western Asia, especially in Turkey.
+We have a lot in common with Istanbul and Bursa, cities at the crossroads of Europe and Asia, as well as Ankara, the nation's capital, although like the Atlas Mountains the seasons in this region are generally more extreme.
 This part of the world is the original homeland of the damask rose, tulips, snowdrops, lilies, cherry trees, the Smyrna quince, around 100 species of salvia, and that most important of the world’s food crops, wheat.
+The Turkish natives Stachys byzantina (lamb's ear) and Iris orientalis (Turkish iris) grow prolifically in our garden.
 Sweet peas, another favourite of ours, were once used as hedge plants in the palace gardens of the Ottoman Empire.

 Smyrna quince, a Turkish native, harvested at Hollyhock Hill.